anshulgera17/learninglinux/Basic Command.md

 - `set` :
 - `export` :
 - `echo PS1` prints how you are promting the name of host and current working directory \u Username, \h hostname, \w current working dir, \! history number of this command, \d date
+- `sudo systemctl stop gdm` (or `sudo telinit 3`) close the GUI graphical user interface using this command
+- `halt``poweroff` for halt the system
+- `sudo shutdown -h 10:00 "Shutting down for scheduled maintenance."` for restart the server or node `shutdown -r` `reboot`
+- `which diff` locate the program on filesystem
+- `whereis diff` locate packages of the program
 - History environment variables like HISTFILE, HISTFILESIZE, HISTSIZE, HISTCONTROL, HISTIGNORE
 - CTRL-L	: Clears the screen
 - CTRL-D	: Exits the current shell